 Step 2: Assemble Materials for Repotting Cactus

 Have all the necessary materials on hand: cactus soil, larger pot, protective gloves or tongs to handle the cactus, and a bamboo skewer or long, slender stick.
-It's also best to have newspaper or protective covering on the bench or area where the repotting takes place.
+It's also best to have a newspaper or protective covering on the bench or area where the repotting takes place.